tdlazoen/modern_era_philosophy/revised_plan.md

 	* Use for summary page
 * If there's a way to obtain information for each document and which school of thought it falls in, use the information to analyze the changes in that school's topics

+#### Algorithm Specific Stuff
+1) Group by major time periods (reason, enlightenment, etc...)
+	* See differences in prominent words / topics
+2) Group by century
+	* Also see differences
+3) When a difference is observed, research to see if anything happened that could give some context to this change.
+4) Cluster based on number of main branches in philosophy
+	* See if it actually gets the classification correct
+5) Examine similarities between different philosophers
+	* Same time period and previous ones

 #### Web App Stuff
 * Still a story setting - Take the listeners through the time period